datacrump/datacrump.github.io/_posts/random/hello-world.md

-Welcome everyone to first official post.
-Today is almost October 3rd!
+## nothing much to say
 Thank you for visiting.

-Work in progress
+This post will not have a lot of information however we all need to start somewhere.